szgtest256/Mask_RCNN/README.md

 Our objective is to use well-performing model for face detection (displaying confidence scores) in short videos.

-Download and extract modified version of Wider Face dataset (out-of-bounds bboxes and negative examples removed) converted to COCO format in [datasets](datasets): https://drive.google.com/file/d/1jnf-XTzUMbjniBkZMjnNDXfiGDyXw8eW/view?usp=sharing
+Download and extract modified version of Wider Face dataset (out-of-bounds bboxes and negative examples removed) converted to COCO format in *datasets*: https://drive.google.com/file/d/1jnf-XTzUMbjniBkZMjnNDXfiGDyXw8eW/view?usp=sharing